 The beauty queen who was born a boy won’t be kicked out of the Miss Universe Canada competition after all.
-Jenna Talackova, 23, was thrown out of the pageant, founded by Donald Trump, when organisers found out she had undergone surgery to become a woman.
+Jenna Talackova, 23, was thrown out of the pageant, founded by Donald Trump, when organizers found out she had undergone surgery to become a woman.

 Michael D Cohen, executive vice president and special counsel to Donald Trump, wrote in an email to ABC: ‘The Miss Universe Organization will allow Jenna Talackova to compete in the 2012 Miss Universe Canada pageant provided she meets the legal gender recognition requirements of Canada, and the standards established by other international competitions.’